Ethan-Tam/actor-adaptability/README.md

     - Implementing the view (7 hours)
     - Establishing unidirectional link between the view to the chord diagram (2 hours)
     - Exploring and attempting transitioning between stacked and grouped bar charts (7 hours)
+    - Future improvements (Apr 8th): allow users to select bar segments to filter by actor and genre, and set up bidirectional linkage to chord diagram and pie chart to ensure consistency.
 - **Pie Chart**
   - Estimated: N/A
   - Reality: 12-15 hours